s100projects/S100_ATX_MB/README.md

 Depending on the direction and flow rate of the PC Case fans, the additional fan mounts on the S-100 Card Cage Brackets may not be needed, however the 90mm fans on the Card Cage act as insurance again localized heat buidup from the S-100 Cards' on-board regulators.

-### 7.5V or 8V Current and Thermal Limits ###
+### S-100 Bus Current and Thermal Limits ###

-Due to the thermal constraints shown above, the current limits for the 7.5V and 8V versions of the S-100 ATX Motherboard are catagorized into four catagories according to these operational limits.
-The categories are 7.5V vs 8V and Fanless vs Fan cooling.
+Due to the thermal constraints shown above, the current limits for the +7.5V and +8V versions of the S-100 ATX Motherboard are catagorized into four catagories according to these operational limits.
+The categories are +7.5V vs +8V and Fanless vs Fan cooling.

   | <b>Operational Mode</b> | <b>Current Limit</b> |
   |------------------|-----------------|